Donating Blood With Type 1 Diabetes

 When you arrive to donate, a donation professional will take you through a screening process requiring you to disclose any health conditions, including T1D.
 You should be ready to provide additional information on your diabetes and the medications you’re taking.
 Your A1C will not be tested before you give blood, so your honesty regarding your diabetes is crucial.
 As long as your BGLs are within a normal range, your blood is acceptable for donation.
 Blood with too much sugar in it doesn’t store well.

-If you pass the general health test and your levels are stable, the only remaining factor is the source of your insulin.
+If you pass the general health test and your blood glucose levels are stable, the only remaining factor is the source of your insulin.
 In the past, those who had used bovine-derived insulin any time since 1980 were disqualified from donating due to the risk of vCJD (mad cow disease).
 As of April 2020, the FDA has updated their guidance and removed this restriction.

 The donation process is typically quick, taking under an hour.